 When we walked into the room, we thought we must have (somehow) left Theatron all together, wandering instead into a (gulp!) straight bar…

 Guys were just sitting back, sipping from beer bottles, and playing snooker!
 Sports were playing on a projected TV screen.
 The music was not camp by any means.
 The energy in this place was so much more chilled and laid back.
 Not a boyfriend drama in sight…!

 If you aren't into the traditional party gay scene, then this could be the perfect room for you.
 It's pretty cool to hang out in when you do want to be in a bar setting but without all the melodramatics.

 Pop fans galore!

-If you're just wanting to have a dance to the likes of Gaga, Beyonce, Ariana, or Rihanna, then you've found your place.
-We noticed portraits of all of our favourite divas lining the walls in a gorgeous art deco concept.
+If you're just wanting to dance to the likes of Gaga, Beyonce, Ariana, or Rihanna, then you've found your place.
+We noticed portraits of all of our favorite divas lining the walls in a gorgeous Art Deco concept.

 Put away all of your fears and doubts and lose yourself in some of the best dance music the world has to offer.

 We love going to clubs like this for the simple reason that it allows us to appreciate the masterfulness that is today's music.
 Admittedly we can be music prudes sometimes (and only stick to places like the Epoca room), but the exquisite sound quality in this room will teach anyone not to write off any of today's pop stars as brainwashed, music machines, but instead, recognize them as fully-fledged artists!

 Don't walk through here if you've had too many drinks…the mirror-lined tunnel at the main entrance is trippy as hell!